Building RedwoodJS E-commerce Apps with Shopify and StepZen

 [00:16:11.00] - Anthony Campolo Yeah.

-[00:16:34.25] - Anthony Campolo It's also worth mentioning that you're not gonna have to use interfaces.
-And like we had just gotten to the point now where you can just kind of write.
-Write a basic schema without having to do this interface stuff.
+[00:16:34.25] - Anthony Campolo It's also worth mentioning that you're not going to have to use interfaces.
+We had just gotten to the point where you can kind of write a basic schema without having to do this interface stuff.
 But this is a project I built a couple weeks ago and haven't refactored it yet.
 So that's why we're looking at these

-[00:16:54.06] - Anthony Campolo The general idea though, is the REST connector.
-The REST connector is really the important thing because that's where we're actually going to connect to the Shopify back end.
-So if you want to talk about that and the kind of like config file.
-That's a really important thing to talk about.
+[00:16:54.06] - Anthony Campolo The general idea, though, is the REST connector.
+The REST connector is really the important thing, because that's where we're actually going to connect to the Shopify backend.
+So if you want to talk about that and the config file, that's a really important thing to talk about.

-[00:17:38.15] - Lucia Cerchie The default is just the data part of your JSON.
-The top level here, I think we're specifying just so we're removing a level.
+[00:17:38.15] - Lucia Cerchie The default is just the data part of your JSON, the top level.
+Here I think we're specifying it just so we're removing a level.
 But

 [00:18:08.18] - Anthony Campolo Cool.
 That is the products schema.
 And now we have a way to basically instantly deploy these.
 We've already deployed the API once we first built this project.
-We're just going to pull up API Editor or use Postman.
-So you can bring up whatever it is you want to query it with.
-What we're doing here is we're going to just make a GraphQL request to.
-That's.
-You want to make the whole.
-That whole thing bigger, right?
+We're just going to pull up an API editor or use Postman, so you can bring up whatever it is you want to query it with.
+What we're doing here is we're going to make a GraphQL request to...
+You want to make that whole thing bigger, right?

 [00:18:42.14] - Lucia Cerchie It's not responding to my usual shortcut.